guilhemmarchand/trackme/docs/itsi_integration.rst

 - TrackMe generates metrics in the metric index which can directly be turned into KPIs in a KPI base search
 - Dimensions are indexed within the metrics which describe the entity and provide the by statement keys required to compute the KPIs
 - Additionally, if TrackMe is running on the same search header layer than ITSI, search time lookups can be used to enrich the entities
+- Tracker reports automatically generate summary events

-- Finally, summary events contain filliping statuses records which that be also turned as a valuable information into a KPI for ITSI
+Finally, summary events contain filliping statuses records which that be also turned as a valuable information into a KPI for ITSI

 Step 1: entity search and creation
 ----------------------------------